petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 The change in mindset is a move from focusing on individual files and artifacts to a focus on the project as a whole.
+For example,
+thinking that the data processing code is done and now the writing can start is not a CR mindset.
+The review process, internal or external, will undoubtedly uncover necessary changes.
+If an automated CR pipeline is not in place, the extra work from these iterations will accumulate.
+Put the CR pipeline in place from the very beginning!

 Software engineers will work on one small part of the code and run an automated test suite to ensure the entire project still works.